aquib-javed7/youtubedata_harvesting_and_warehousing/README.md

-# youtubedata_harvesting_and_warehousing_using_streamlit_sql
-**Youtube Data Harvesting and Warehousing**

-**Introduction:**
-This project involves building a data pipeline to harvest data from YouTube, store it in a SQL database, and create an interactive web application for data analysis using Streamlit.
-The main goals are to collect valuable YouTube data, store it efficiently, and visualize insights interactively.

-**Project Overview:**

-Streamlit Application: A user-friendly UI built using Streamlit library, allowing users to interact with the application and perform data retrieval and analysis tasks.
-YouTube API Integration: Integration with the YouTube API to fetch channel and video data based on the provided channel ID.
-SQL Data Warehouse: Migration of data from the data lake to a SQL database, allowing for efficient querying and analysis using SQL queries.

-**The following technologies are used in this project:**

-Python: The programming language used for building the application and scripting tasks.
-Streamlit: A Python library used for creating interactive web applications and data visualizations.
-YouTube API: Google API is used to retrieve channel and video data from YouTube.
-SQL (Postgresql): A relational database used as a data warehouse for storing migrated YouTube data.
-Pandas: A data manipulation library used for data processing and analysis.

-**To run the YouTube Data Harvesting and Warehousing project, follow these steps:**

-Install Python: Install the Python programming language on your machine.
-Install Required Libraries: Install the necessary Python libraries using pip or conda package manager.
-Required libraries include Streamlit, Pandas.
-Set Up Google API: Set up a Google API project and obtain the necessary API credentials for accessing the YouTube API.
-Configure Database: Set up a SQL database (Postgresql) for storing the data.
-Configure Application: Update the configuration file or environment variables with the necessary API credentials and database connection details.
-Run the Application: Launch the Streamlit application using the command-line interface.
-Usage

-**Once the project is setup and running, users can access the Streamlit application through a web browser.
-The application will provide a user interface where users can perform the following actions:**

-Enter a YouTube channel ID to retrieve data for that channel.
-Collect and store data for multiple YouTube channels in the data lake.
-Select a channel and migrate its data from the data lake to the SQL data warehouse.
-Search and retrieve data from the SQL database using various search options.
-Perform data analysis and visualization using the provided features.
-Features

-The YouTube Data Harvesting and Warehousing application offers the following features:

-Retrieval of channel and video data from YouTube using the YouTube API.
-Migration of data from the data lake to a SQL database for efficient querying and analysis.
-Search and retrieval of data from the SQL database using different search options, including joining tables.
-Support for handling multiple YouTube channels and managing their data.
-Future Enhancements
+# Project1---YouTube-Data-Harvesting-and-Data-Warehousing
+This ETL project involves building a simple UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB data lake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.
+## TOOLS USED:

+### Google API Client
+Google APIs give you programmatic access to Google Maps, Google Drive, YouTube, and many other Google products.
+To make coding against these APIs easier, Google provides client libraries that can reduce the amount of code you need to write and make your code more robust.
+In this project, GoogleApI client facilitates access to Youtube data like channel information, video details, comments etc.

+### PYTHON LANGUAGE
+Python is a high-level, general-purpose programming language.
+Being easy to learn and understand, Python is used in this project for fetching the data using the Youtube API.

+### Streamlit
+Streamlit is a free and open-source framework to rapidly build and share beautiful machine learning and data science web apps.
+It is a Python-based library specifically designed for machine learning engineers.

+### MongoDB
+MongoDB Compass, the GUI for MongoDB, is the easiest way to explore and manipulate your data.
+In this project, the data retrieved using the YouTube API is then stored to MongoDB using pymongo, a python Driver for MongoDB.
+The stored data can be viewed using the user-friendly MongoDB Compass.

+### POSTGRESQL
+PostgreSQL is an advanced relational database system.PostrgeSQL supports both relational (SQL) and non-relational (JSON) queries.
+In this project, the JSON data from MongoDB is migrated to POSTGRES.It provides an environment for storing and manipulating structured data with advanced SQL capabilities.

+### LIBRARIES REQUIRED
+1. googleapiclient
+2. pymongo
+3. psycopg2
+4. pandas
+5. streamlit
+6. isodate

+### PROJECT FEATURES:

+1. Ability to input a YouTube channel ID and retrieve all the relevant data (Channel name, subscribers, total video count, playlist ID, video ID, likes, dislikes,         comments of each video) using Google API.
+2. Option to store the data in a MongoDB database.
+3. Ability to collect data for different YouTube channels.
+4. Option to select a channel name and migrate its data from the data lake to a SQL database as tables.
+5. Ability to search and retrieve data from the SQL database using different search options, including joining tables to get channel details.